Part II CSPE

 The Part II Clinical Skills Patient Encounter (Part II CSPE) assesses proficiency in podiatric clinical tasks needed to enter residency.
 Candidates will be expected to perform a focused physical examination, including podiatric and general medicine physical exam maneuvers appropriate for each patient presentation.
 Podiatric and general medical knowledge, verbal and written communication, and interpersonal skills will be assessed in each exam form.

-Only those in the Class of 2015, excluding the Class of 2016, and continuing with the Class of 2017, must pass both the Part II written and the Part II CSPE.
+Beginning with the Class of 2015, and excluding the Classes of 2016, 2021, 2022, 2023, and 2024, there are two components to the Part II examination: the Part II written and the Part II CSPE.
 Persons from earlier classes are neither required nor eligible to take the CSPE.

 CSPE Task Force

 The NBPME has convened a group to consider options for the future of the patient encounter examination.
 The members include a variety of parties with a direct interest in the issue including deans from two of the schools, the APMSA, state licensing boards and the Federation of Podiatric Medical Boards, CPME, COTH, college faculty, a physician currently in a residency program who has taken CSPE, a public member and a psychometrician.

 The Task Force will begin its deliberations by reviewing the results of the broad-based survey commissioned by NBPME in November 2021.
 Key findings from that survey of 40 representatives of organizations and 683 individuals are shown below.

 - The four skill sets remain important to assess; i.e.,

 - The two best methods for verification of the four skill sets are:

 - College of podiatric medicine or teaching hospital-based examination